The Tyrolean Folk Song Archive in Innsbruck is dedicated to Tyrolean Folk Music.

 Image gallery: Tyrolean Folk Song Archive

-Already since 1905, the Tyrolean Folk Song Archive is a centre for those who love folk music, comprising folk songs, folk music, folk dance and folk poesy.
+Already since 1905, the Tyrolean Folk Song Archive (Tiroler Volksliedarchiv) is a centre for those who love folk music, comprising folk songs, folk music, folk dance and folk poesy.
 These cultural goods are gathered, researched, archiviated and published by the museum.
 The archive comprises an impressive collection of 70,000 secular and clerical songs, jodler, instrumental pieces, dances and rhymes of North Tyrol, East Tyrol and South Tyrol, which date back to the 17th century.

 Particularly impressive are the tone document collection: about 15,000 recordings and numerous corresponding handwritings have been gathered and archivated over the years.
 More ancient tone documents have continuously been catalogized and digitalized in order to preserve them for future generations.
 Everyone who is interested in, either musician, researcher or common people, can visit the folk song archive.
 The Tyrolean Folk Song Archive, which is by the way one of the Tyrolean State Museums, also consecrates on public relations and organises a series of concerts, performances and projects.